High school CEP instructors

 What's next?

-- Your application will be reviewed by M State's K12 collaborations manager.
+• Your application will be reviewed by the CEP program director.
 You will be contacted as soon as possible once a decision is made, but the review process may take five to 15 business days.

-If you don't have enough graduate credits in-field to apply, but would like to explore some options, here are a few places to start:
+If you don't have enough graduate credits in-field to apply, but would like to explore some options, here is a resource to explore: Minnesota State system Concurrent Enrollment Credentialing Pathways

 Teacher/mentor meetings and observations

 For a new course or new instructor six meetings are required.
 At least one planning meeting between the mentor and high school instructor (which includes new instructor orientation) must occur prior to the start of the semester.
 At least two in-person classroom observations will occur and one follow-up meeting.
-Mentors will record their observations and recommendations, which are submitted and reviewed by M State's associate vice president of academics and the K12 collaboration manager.
+Mentors will record their observations and recommendations, which are submitted and reviewed by CEP program director.

 Repeat course offerings with the same instructor are required to have three meetings.
 At least one of these meetings will be a classroom observation.